 If the initial PHA fails to make a monthly payment for a portable family by the fifth business day of the month, the receiving PHA must promptly notify the initial PHA in writing of the deficiency.
 The notice must identify the family, the amount of the billing payment, the date the billing payment was due, and the date the billing payment was received (if it arrived late).
 The receiving PHA must send a copy of the notification to the Office of Public Housing (OPH) in the HUD area office with jurisdiction over the receiving PHA.
 If the initial PHA fails to correct the problem by the second month following the notification, the receiving PHA may request by memorandum to the director of the OPH with jurisdiction over the receiving PHA that HUD transfer the unit in question.
-A copy of the initial notification and any subsequent correspondence between COCs on the matter must be attached.
-The receiving PHA must send a copy of the memorandum to the initial PHA.
-If the OPH decides to grant the transfer, the billing arrangement on behalf of the family ceases with the transfer, but the initial PHA is still responsible for any outstanding payments due to the receiving PHA.
+A copy of the initial notification and any subsequent correspondence between the PHAs on the matter must be attached.
+The receiving PHA must send a copy of the family ceases with the transfer, but the initial PHA is still responsible for any outstanding payments due to the receiving PHA.